 When it comes to the security and protection of individual customer data of e-commerce stores, there should be optimum priority and care.
 This requires a comprehensive approach to data security with clear-cut regulations and protocols.

-The “General Data Protection Regulations (GDPR)“ which is going to be effective from “the 25th of May” this year is a bold step in this direction.
+The “General Data Protection Regulations (GDPR)“, which will be effective from the 25th of May this year, is a bold step in this direction.

 Table of Contents